johans-work/paid-source/README.md

 You may buy the asset here: [purchase page]

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Asset.

 # What is it?